KALYANKUMAR13/Ansible-lab/Day-04/README.md

 If the files are alrady there, Ansible will not create.

 Idempotency is a property of certain operations or API requests, which guarantees that performing the operation multiple times will yield the same result as if it was executed only once.

+If some changes in the play, it will execute, or else, it will run but no Changes